-For use in the event program, media kit, and Solar Decathlon Web site, the team photo is an important conveyance of your team's personality.
+For use in the event program, media kit, and Solar Decathlon website, the team photo is an important conveyance of your team's personality.

 Native format of the camera, such as JPEG or RAW, if available

 2048 × 1080 minimum pixel dimensions

-RGB, 8-bit color, not black and white
+Ī RGB, 8-bit color, not black and white

-Every file conversion or image resampling from the original results in image degradation, so keep

-conversions to a minimum.

 Include all team members (if possible) and strive for creativity.
-For examples of past team photos, visit the History section of the Solar Decathlon Web site.
-For a photograph to be properly credited, the following information shall be included in the file's metadata or in a text file accompanying the photograph file: Name, phone number, and e-mail of person submitting the photograph Photograph date and location
+For examples of past team photos, vi risit the History section of the Solar Decathlon website.

+- For a photograph to be properly credited, the following information shall be included in a Microsoft Word-compatible text file accompanying the photograph file: - Name, phone number, and email of person submitting the photograph - Photograph date and location - Photographer's name and affiliation.